yh382/F1-Tenth-Duke/driver_stack_setup.rst

 4. Launching Teleop and Testing the LiDAR
 ----------------------------------------------
-This section assumes that the lidar has already been plugged in (either to the USB hub or to the ethernet port).
-If you are using the Hokuyo 10LX or a lidar that is connected via the ethernet port of the Orbitty, make sure that you have completed the `Hokuyo LiDar Setup <Hokuyo_Lidar/Hokuyo.md>`_ section before preceding.
+This section assumes that the lidar has already been plugged in to the ethernet port.
+If you are using the Hokuyo 10LX make sure that you have completed the `Hokuyo LiDar Setup <Hokuyo_Lidar/Hokuyo.md>`_ section before preceding.

 Before the bringup launch, you'll have to set the correct parameters according to which LiDAR you're using in the params file ``sensors.yaml``.
 All parameter files are located in the following location: